hardin47/website/Math154/Notes/04-simulating.md

 ### Generating random numbers

-(you are not responsible for the material on generating random numbers, but it's pretty cool stuff that relies heavily on simulation.)
+(You are not responsible for the material on generating random numbers, but it's pretty cool stuff that relies heavily on simulation.)

 #### How do we generate uniform[0,1] numbers?